2ndSightLab/ai-tracker/awswishlist.md

 🟠 CloudTrail error column setting - on by default.
 Why are they not?
 Isn't one of the most common use cases in CloudTrail looking for what caused an error? https://builder.aws.com/wishlist/392dYfiCpiV12TSZbDHYiTAcpQJ_w/cloudtrail-error-column-setting-on-by-default

+## Not reported

+🟠 This is just weird - I programmatically created a kiro instance to configure a new account.
+THe instance is there but no sesttings are onfigured.
+When I enable Kiro it asks for an email.
+I'm logged in with an IAM user and I'm using a standalone identity center.
+I've programmaticaly created my new user which in theory has no permissions.
+So which email?
+I use the email address of the admin and it doesn't work because it is an IAM user.
+I use the email of the identity center user and it is accepted and enables Kiro even though that user has been granted no permissions.
+In that case why not just enable by deafult automaticaly because it is the same difference.